vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 285 commits since the previous release, including 114 fixes.
+More than 288 commits since the previous release, including 116 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Fri Sep 12 02:34:09 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Sat Sep 13 02:18:37 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER